Ashwain1502/Portfolio-website/README.md

 # Portfolio-website
-A Frontend web interface to showcase portfolio for a person.
-It is fully responsive.
+A fully responsive web interface to showcase a portfolio of a person developed using HTML, CSS, and Javascript.

 ## Sections in website
 1. Hero Section: contains a navigation bar and tagline of the person.